 A scrum master or scrum expert is a project management professional who manages and leads team members' efforts to achieve collective success.
 A scrum master uses project management methodologies, tactics and competencies based on the Agile framework to deliver such responsibilities.

-Scrum masters work on interpersonal levels between team members and scrum management to ensure that the full potential of every working individual in the team is optimally utilised.
+Scrum masters work on interpersonal levels between team members and through effective scrum master management to ensure that the full potential of every working individual in the team is optimally utilised.
 Based on these frameworks, Agile delivery of projects is uniformly achieved while ensuring maximal productive output.

 It is worth noting that the use of Scrum in project management has significantly increased over time.
 Most companies and projects undergo an Agile methodology for achieving specific project goals.

-On a granular level, it might be safe to say that Agile methodology is the base foundation of a scrum project.
-In contrast, Scrum is the technical aspect of ensuring Agile rules, plans, and frameworks are being met throughout such a project.
+On a granular level, it might be safe to say that Agile methodology is the base foundation of a scrum or agile project management methodology.
+In contrast, Scrum is the technical aspect of ensuring Agile rules, plans, and frameworks are met throughout the project.

 Difference Between a Scrum Master & the Agile Coach